-Whether we like it or not, all of us have emotions and all of us feel things.
-And as a culture, we have slowly started to come to this acceptance.
-The more we come to both recognize and normalize this basic human truth, the more everyone is able to express themselves genuinely.
-Due to societal views, many of us can feel weak and less-than if we show too much emotion during any given situation.
-But validating the emotion can help us all cope with it and overcome it as needed.
+Whether we like it or not, we all have emotions, and we all feel things.
+And as a culture, we have slowly started to accept this.
+The more we come to both recognize and normalize this basic human truth, the more everyone can express themselves genuinely.
+Due to societal views, many of us can feel weak and less than if we show too much emotion in any situation.
+But validating the emotion can help us cope and overcome it as needed.

 Six.
 Radical Genuineness

 Yes, we know this term sounds a little out there.
 Radical genuineness is understanding an emotion on a deep level.
-This can occur when you yourself have been through a similar experience.
-Radical genuineness is the process of sharing that experience to make the other feel less alone.
+This can occur when you have been through a similar experience.
+Radical genuineness is sharing that experience to make the other feel less alone.
 It’s a way of showing emotional equality that can help put the sufferer at ease.

 How to Practice Validation

-Sure, it’s easy to break validation down into a manner that’s understandable.
+Sure, it’s easy to break validation down into an understandable manner.
 But actually, putting in the work to practice this important skill can feel rather difficult.
-However, just like anything else, the more you practice something, the better you will get at it and the more natural it will feel.
+However, just like anything else, the more you practice something, the better you get at it and the more natural it feels.

 We can do things such as encouraging others through more explanative word choice.
-Instead of just saying “good job” when your kids do their chores, try something like, “it makes me so proud and happy when you help out around the house because I see you becoming more and more responsible.”
-Not only does this encourage the child to continue doing a good job, but it also helps them cultivate their own self-respect.
+Instead of just saying, “Good job,” when your kids do their chores, try something like, “it makes me so proud and happy when you help out around the house because I see you becoming more and more responsible.”
+Not only does this encourage the child to continue doing a good job, but it also helps them cultivate their self-respect.

-Finally, we can practice building our own confidence and trust in ourselves through self-validation.
-This can be practiced through verbalizing any of the following:
+Finally, we can practice building our confidence and trust in ourselves through self-validation.
+This can be practiced by verbalizing any of the following:

 - I can do this